Aston Martin DB9: Design and specifications

 As opposed to its predecessor with a steel monocoque construction, the DB9, which uses the "vertical/horizontal" platform, employs aluminium extensively throughout its construction.
 The body structure comprises aluminium and composite materials melded together by mechanically fixed self-piercing rivets and robotic-assisted adhesive bonding techniques.
 The bonded aluminium structure possesses more than double the torsional rigidity of its predecessor despite being 25 per cent lighter.
 The DB9 also has anti-roll bars and double wishbone suspension supported by coil springs.
 The rear suspension incorporates additional anti-squat and anti-lift technology to control heavy acceleration or braking.
 While the DB9's exterior skin mostly consists of aluminium, the front bumpers and bonnet are made of composite materials.
-The DB9's platform is also used by the Rapide, DBS, Vantage, Virage, 2012 Vanquish and Lagonda Taraf.
+Its platform was later adapted for use by the Rapide, DBS, Vantage, Virage, 2012 Vanquish and Lagonda Taraf.

 From the outset, Aston Martin intended for the front passenger cabin of the DB9 to incorporate a spacious, comfortable two-seater design; the rear passenger cabin—which also has two seats—was to be used more commonly as stowage space.
 The car's interior design was inspired by the 2001 Vanquish's but many alterations were made to differentiate the cars; for example, the air vents were mounted lower, leaving space for the pop-up satellite navigation positioned above.
 Instead of the Vanquish's red starter button, which was often described as "vulgar", Aston Martin opted for a clear glass button engraved with the brand's name, which illuminated blue when the ignition was on and red during engine operation.
 The DB9's interior is upholstered in leather and has a walnut wood trim.
 Satellite navigation and Bluetooth were initially optional but became standard in later models.
 Later models also offered a Dolby Prologic sound system connectable to satellite radio, a six-CD changer, an iPod connector, a USB connector, or an auxiliary input jack.
 A seating package, which removes the back seats and replaces the front seats with lighter seats made of Kevlar and carbon fibre, was available, deducting 17 kg.
 The boot capacity is 6.6 cuft in the coupe or 4.8 cuft in the Volante.